The Broody Hen Work and Community Program

 Participants should be able to:

-follow simple directions
+follow and understand simple directions

 work alongside others